pythonnz/rules/bylaws/term_limits.md

 # Term Limits (Bylaw)

-**Python New Zealand<br> Last update: 21 Sep 2025<br> Status: Draft**
+**Python New Zealand<br> Last update: 29 Sep 2025<br> Status: Draft**

-- At this time, there are no term limits.
+There are currently no term limits for committee members.

-- As actual positions within the committee are determined by the elected committe, we are considering the introduction of term limits for key positions: chairperson, deputy chairperson, treasurer, secretary.
+The committee is considering the introduction of term limits for key officer positions - chairperson, deputy chairperson, treasurer, and secretary.

-- The goal of such term limits / rotations would be to distribute institutional knowledge and soften the dependence on any particular individual.
+The purpose of such limits or rotations would be to:

+- broaden the distribution of institutional knowledge, and
+- reduce dependence on any single individual.